| What

 turn the screen around and apply another coat to the squeegee

 side of the screen.
-Two three coats are usually ok
+One two coats are usually ok

 for most work, more can be applied if desired but always apply